scmanjarrez/OctoPrint-SmartABL/README.md

 ## Configuration

-By default, SmartABL **does not change** the behaviour of the auto bed leveling, user input in settings is required:
+By default, SmartABL **does not change** the behaviour of the auto bed leveling.
+User *must* change default values in settings:

 **Days**
 - **force** (disabled): Force bed mesh update if the `after days`